tastyigniter/docs/installation.md

 ## Troubleshooting
 1. **A 404 error page is displayed:** This could be a result of the mod_rewrite module not being activated/installed or configured properly.
 Activate mod_rewrite for the Apache web-server.
 If it is already activated, check the root htaccess file in `/.htaccess`, to make sure the `RewriteBase` value is configured properly.
-2. **A blank screen is displayed when opening the application:** Check the file permissions are set correctly on the files and folders to 777.
+2. **A blank screen is displayed when opening the application:** Check the file permissions are set correctly on the `/storage` files and folders and writable for the web server.
 3. **Setup successful but storefront links are not working:** Check that the theme's required extensions are all installed.

+> **Note:** A detailed installation log can be found in the `setup/setup.log` file.